maniksejwal/Hacktivate-Health/README.md

-# Hacktivate-Health

 # README #

 ### What is this repository for? ###

 * Quick summary-
-Carna: The health predictor and assistant.
+**Carna: The health predictor and assistant** is my project that was made during Hacktivate, a 24 hours long hackathon conducted by BVP IEEE.
 * Link –
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)